Submesoscale and boundary layer turbulence under mesoscale forcing in the upper ocean: Multiscale interactions along the unstable front with changing strain

 The instantaneous normal strain $S_n/f$ generally overlaps with the time-invariant normal strain $\sigma_n/f=\frac{1}{2}(\p U/\p x-\p V/\p y)/f$ (Fig~\ref{fig:alongfront30h}a blue vs. orange curves).
 The MLD $h/h_0$ is reasonably noisy since its computation is based on the raw temperature field (Fig~\ref{fig:alongfront30h}b).
 It tends shallower when there is significant strain perturbation around $s/L_y=\qtylist{0.5;1.0}{}$, where submesoscale BI are located.
 The frontal width $d/d_0$ shows a strong anti-correlation with $\sigma_n/f$: it is maximized with strain minimum and minimized with strain maximum, consistent with the front being physically stretched and compressed (Fig~\ref{fig:alongfront30h}b, also~\ref{fig:ufront30h}a).
 Peaks in along-front local curvature number $Cu=2u_g \kappa/f$ are co-located with enhanced submesoscale vorticity $\zeta^s=({v}^s_x-{u}^s_y)/f$(Fig~\ref{fig:alongfront30h}c).
 Submesoscale divergence $\delta^s=({u}^s_x+{v}^s_y)/f$ reaches local minimum roughly with the local maximum of frontogenetic tendency $\mathcal{F}_s=-({b^s_x}^2 {u}^s_x+{b^s_y}^2 {v}^s_y)-{b}^s_x {b}^s_y ({u}^s_y+{v}^s_x)$, although the former shows higher overall variability (Fig~\ref{fig:alongfront30h}d).
 Similarly, TKE appear as random pulses with enhanced magnitude near strain extremes, while SKE is dominated by two maxima aligning with background strain extrema (Fig~\ref{fig:alongfront30h}e).
 Two SKE peaks match two dips in $\mathcal{F}_s$, dynamically consistent with finite amplitude growth of BI.
-Although this along-front correlation analysis does not necessarily transfer to causal dynamics, we can better understand the local and instantaneous dynamics by examining contributions to TKE and SKE budgets across a few vertical sections with distinct background strain.
+Although this along-front correlation analysis does not necessarily transfer to causal dynamics, we can better understand the local and instantaneous dynamics by examining contributions to TKE and SKE budgets across a few vertical sections with distinct background strain. \add[SP]{In this context, the section-based diagnostics are interpreted as reflecting both mesoscale modulation and intrinsic submesoscale variability, rather than as a strict causal separation between the two.}

 Since the calculation of the SKE budget involves along-front decomposition, for computational efficiency we first divide \qty{100}{\kilo\meter} along $y$ into 16 same-size chunks.
 A sensitivity test using 4 chunks gives visually the same mean fields.
 Then we compute the along-front averages for each chunk and take the overall average at the end as the final result.
 The resulting mean fields show reasonable smoothed profiles highlighting the frontal and Ekman flows in $v^a$ and $u^a$, respectively (Fig.~\ref{fig:affields}bc blue colors).
 A mean secondary vertical flow $w^a$ is also obvious around the mean temperature front $T^a$ (Fig.~\ref{fig:affields}ad), likely an averaged ageostrophic response to strain and BLT \citep{shakespeare_generalized_2013, crowe_evolution_2018}.
 To eliminate boundary effects in filtering, we only average the \qty{5}{\kilo\meter} range around the center for each chunk, giving \qty{90}{\percent} along-front coverage.